ukri-bench/benchmark-s-omb/README.md

 the offeror needs only to report the benchmark values requested.
 Additional data may be provided if desired.

-The offeror should provide a copy of the Makefile and configuration settings used for the benchmark results.
+The bidder should provide a copy of the Makefile and configuration settings used for the benchmark results.

 The benchmark should be compiled and run on the compiler and MPI environment that will be provided on the proposed machine.

-Reported results will be subject to acceptance testing using the NERSC-10 benchmark on final delivered hardware.